Learning the References of Online Model Predictive Control for Urban Self-Driving: Experiments

-The long outer ring road with 3 lanes in Town05 of the high-fidelity simulator CARLA \cite{dosovitskiy2017carla} is the testbed for SAC model training and performance evaluation \footnote{The supplementary videos for the simulations are accessible at $\href{https://youtu.be/bbw-YqMoilA}{\text{https://youtu.be/bbw-YqMoilA}}$.}.
-In this traffic environment, we set the Tesla Model 3 as the self-driving vehicle and consider 9 other traffic participants with various types, e.g., vans, cars, motorcyclists, and cyclists.
-All other traffic participants are non-interactive and in auto-pilot mode.
-Here, we take a 73-line 2D Lidar for perception, i.e., $n=73$, and do not rely on the external module to predict the future trajectories of other participants.
+The long outer ring road with 3 lanes in Town05 of the high-fidelity simulator CARLA \cite{dosovitskiy2017carla} is the testbed for SAC model training and performance evaluation.
+Here, we set the Tesla Model 3 as the self-driving vehicle and consider 9 traffic participants in various types, e.g., vans, cars, motorcyclists, and cyclists.
+All other traffic participants are in built-in auto-pilot mode and initialized in random positions.
+Here, we take a 73-line 2D Lidar for perception, i.e., $n=73$.